stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 promise not to shew our sketches and the other things we brought away in our pockets, not to say anything more to the others than what we had agreed to relay outside, and to hide our camera films for private development later on; so that part of my present story will be as new to Pabodie, McTighe, Ropes, Sherman, and the rest as it will be to the world in general.
-Indeed&mdash;Danforth is closer mouthed than I; for he saw&mdash;or thinks he saw&mdash;one thing he will not tell even me.
+Indeed--Danforth is closer mouthed than I; for he saw--or thinks he saw--one thing he will not tell even me.

-  As all know, our report included a tale of a hard ascent; a confirmation of Lake&rsquo;s opinion that the great peaks are of Archaean slate and other very primal crumpled strata unchanged since at least middle Comanchian times; a conventional comment on the regularity of the clinging cube and rampart formations; a decision that the cave-mouths indicate dissolved calcareous veins; a conjecture that certain slopes and passes would permit of the scaling and crossing of the entire range by seasoned mountaineers; and a remark that the mysterious other side holds a lofty and immense super-plateau as ancient and unchanging as the mountains themselves&mdash;20,000 feet in elevation, with grotesque rock formations protruding through a thin glacial layer and with low gradual foothills between the general plateau surface and the sheer precipices of the highest peaks.
+  As all know, our report included a tale of a hard ascent; a confirmation of Lake's opinion that the great peaks are of Archaean slate and other very primal crumpled strata unchanged since at least middle Comanchian times; a conventional comment on the regularity of the clinging cube and rampart formations; a decision that the cave-mouths indicate dissolved calcareous veins; a conjecture that certain slopes and passes would permit of the scaling and crossing of the entire range by seasoned mountaineers; and a remark that the mysterious other side holds a lofty and immense super-plateau as ancient and unchanging as the mountains themselves--20,000 feet in elevation, with grotesque rock formations protruding through a thin glacial layer and with low gradual foothills between the general plateau surface and the sheer precipices of the highest peaks.

   This body of data is in every respect true so far as it goes, and it completely satisfied the men at the camp.
-We laid our absence of sixteen hours&mdash;a longer time than our announced flying, landing, reconnoitring, and rock-collecting programme called for&mdash;to a long mythical spell of adverse wind conditions; and told truly of our landing on the farther foothills.
+We laid our absence of sixteen hours--a longer time than our announced flying, landing, reconnoitring, and rock-collecting programme called for--to a long mythical spell of adverse wind conditions; and told truly of our landing on the farther foothills.
 Fortunately our tale sounded realistic and prosaic enough not to tempt any of the others into emulating our flight.
-Had any tried to do that, I would have used every ounce of my persuasion to stop them&mdash;and I do not know what Danforth would have done.
-While we were gone, Pabodie, Sherman, Ropes, McTighe, and Williamson had worked like beavers over Lake&rsquo;s two best planes; fitting them again for use despite the altogether unaccountable juggling of their operative mechanism.
+Had any tried to do that, I would have used every ounce of my persuasion to stop them--and I do not know what Danforth would have done.
+While we were gone, Pabodie, Sherman, Ropes, McTighe, and Williamson had worked like beavers over Lake's two best planes; fitting them again for use despite the altogether unaccountable juggling of their operative mechanism.